-In particular, clouds have a net cooling impact on the atmosphere, such that a cloud free atmosphere with equivalent greenhouse gas concentrations (here just carbon dioxide and water vapor) will be notably warmer than an atmosphere with realistic cloud coverage.
+In particular, clouds have a net cooling impact on the atmosphere, such that a cloud free atmosphere with equivalent greenhouse gas concentrations (here just carbon dioxide and water vapor) will be notably warmer that an atmosphere with realistic cloud coverage.
 Merlis et al. (2013a) address this problem by specifying a time invariant cloud distribution.
 As the net cooling effect of clouds is predominantly in the extratropics (where clouds are lower, such that the shortwave cooling influence outweighs their longwave warming influence), their cloud distribution helps maintain temperature contrast between the tropics and high latitudes.
-Cloud forcings, however, strongly influence the circulation (e.g., Voigt and Shaw 2015).
+Cloud forcings, however, strongly influence the circulation (e.g. Voigt and Shaw 2015).
+To avoid constraining the position of the extratropical jets, we leave clouds entirely out of the circulation, and increase the surface albedo to maintain a reasonable climatology.